 Rights Must Be Protected

-We believe in providing opportunities for everyone to enjoy a fulfilling private and social life, free from ridicule, embarrassment and discrimination.
+We believe in providing opportunities for everyone to enjoy a fulfilling private and social life, free from ridicule, embarrassment, and discrimination.
 We believe each child and adult is a person first and must always be treated with respect and dignity.

-Community Participation Is Empowering
+Community Participation is Empowering

-Professional Employees Are a Key to Our Success
+Professional Employees are Key to Our Success

-We believe OHI employees, volunteers and contractors are our greatest asset and the value of each is immeasurable.
-We believe all OHI employees, volunteers and contractors are professionals and must be multifaceted, well trained, flexible and ethical.
+We believe OHI employees, volunteers, and contractors are our greatest asset, and the value of each is immeasurable.
+We believe all OHI employees, volunteers, and contractors are professionals and must be multifaceted, well trained, flexible, and ethical.

-A Positive Outlook Is Crucial
+A Positive Outlook is Crucial

-Professional Development, Education Impact the Future
+Professional Development & Education Impact the Future

-We believe we must continually educate the people we support, family members, guardians, correspondents, volunteers, neighbors, community members and employers of the people we support.
-We believe OHI staff, volunteers and contractors must be knowledgeable about and contribute to local, regional, national and global trends in public policy, program, research and funding in the disability field.
+We believe we must continually educate the people we support, family members, guardians, correspondents, volunteers, neighbors, community members, and employers of the people we support.
+We believe OHI staff, volunteers, and contractors must be knowledgeable about and contribute to local, regional, national, and global trends in public policy, program, research, and funding in the disability field.

-Safety Is Imperative
+Safety is Imperative

-We believe everyone should be supported to make educated, safe, healthy, legal and reasonable informed choices about all aspects of life.
-We believe in promoting a safe and healthy atmosphere for people OHI supports and for its employees, volunteers and contractors.
+We believe everyone should be supported to make educated, safe, healthy, legal, and reasonable informed choices about all aspects of life.
+We believe in promoting a safe and healthy atmosphere for people OHI supports and for its employees, volunteers, and contractors.

-Continuous Quality Improvement Is Vital To Our Mission
+Continuous Quality Improvement is Vital

 We believe in providing the highest quality of supports.
 We believe we must continually strive to improve in everything we do.
 We believe human potential is boundless.

-We believe we must continually re-dedicate ourselves to our vision, mission and philosophy.
-Not only does OHI celebrate its 40th anniversary this year, but we will be moving from two office buildings into a single, large building at 203 Maine Avenue, Bangor, sometime this summer.
+We believe we must continually rededicate ourselves to our vision, mission, and philosophy.
+Not only did OHI celebrate its 40th anniversary recently, but we moved from two office buildings into a single, large building at 203 Maine Avenue, Bangor.